-For the fourth consecutive year the volume and cost of failures has been relatively low, resulting in minimal impact to the Trust.
-The Trust has been able to capitalise on its positive cash position by way of interest income from short term investments and minimal financing costs, further strengthening its ability to provide financial protection for the consumer.
+The Trust has returned a surplus on its activities for a seventh year.
+Despite minimal interest rates, the Trust continues to capitalise on its positive cash position by way of interest income and minimal financing costs, further strengthening its ability to provide financial protection for the consumer.